 {short description of image}

 The view almost due west along the Alma river stream bed, toward the sea, which is just behind the bluff to the right of the large tree.
-The British crossed this section of the Alma.
+The French crossed this section of the Alma.

 {short description of image}